Who we are

 He/she will generally contact you by telephone within two weeks to introduce themselves, provide you with his/her contact details and discuss your case.

-We disclose details of the concern to you and inform your employer.
+We disclose details of the concern to you.
+It may be appropriate at this stage for you to inform your employer about the concern that has been received.

 We may ask you to write to us to comment on the concerns raised.
 We will send a copy of the information you provide to the person who has raised the concern so that they can tell us if they disagree with anything you have written.